-In any court action for damages a person wanting to make a claim (the plaintiff) must prove that the other person (the defendant) has been negligent.
-To show this the plaintiff will need to prove that the defendant owed a duty to take care and breached that duty and as a result the plaintiff suffered loss or damage.
+In any court action for damages a person wanting to make a claim (the applicant) must prove that the other person (the respondent) has been negligent.
+To show this the applicant will need to prove that the respondent owed a duty to take care and breached that duty and as a result the applicant suffered loss or damage.

 The fact that a driver has committed a breach of the road traffic laws does not necessarily mean she or he has been negligent [see Sibley v Kais HCA 43; (1967) 118 CLR 424].
 It is only one of the factors which must be considered.
 All the surrounding factors at the time of the accident must be considered.